JShilpa/Python-Programs/README.md

 # Python-Programs
-Collection of my Python programs on Data Structures, Algorithms and Hacker Rank Challenges
+Collection of my Python programs on Basics, Data Structures and Algorithms